uxuycom/uxuy-docsite/docs/products/dex/support-chain-protocol.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-sidebar_label: 'Supported Chain, DEXs, and Bridges'
+sidebar_label: 'Supported Chain, Protocol'
 ---
 # Supportted Chain, DEXs, and Bridges
 > We are dedicated to continuously adding in new liquidity providers on all blockchain networks to ensure the best possible trading route for our users.